speasley/brightspace-debias-chrome/README.md

 This project is licensed under the [MIT Licence](http://opensource.org/licenses/MIT).

+### Privacy Policy

+While this extension collects no data, you can still read its applicable [privacy policy](https://github.com/speasley/chrome-web-store-privacy-policy).

 ### Disclaimer

 Neither this extension nor its author are affiliated with or endorsed by D2L.
 This is an independent project created for the purpose of reducing potential evaluation bias.